Soft Particles and Infinite-Dimensional Geometry: Kinematics and celestial CFT

 where

 The operators that create single particle states live on the null cone

 and the $S$-matrix amplitudes can be written in the suggestive form

-The amplitude \eqref{eq:ConformalRep} does not transform like a correlator of conformal primaries in CFT$_d$ since momentum eigenstates are not boost eigenstates, but the Mellin transformed amplitude does.
-We will be interested in the ``residue operators'' arising from Mellin transforms with compact contours
+The amplitude \eqref{eq:ConformalRep} does not transform like a correlator of conformal primaries in CFT$_d$ since momentum eigenstates are not boost eigenstates.
+For massless particles, this is fixed by performing a Mellin transform

+for some contour $\mathcal{C}$ and scaling dimension $\Delta$.
+We will be interested in the ``residue operators'' arising from Mellin transforms with integer dimensions and compact contours surrounding the origin

 These operators isolate terms in the soft expansion of scattering amplitudes and are therefore infrared operators: their matrix elements do not depend on the high-energy behavior of the amplitudes.
 For instance, the leading soft moduli operator in the sigma model has $\Delta=0$ and spin-$0$